freeCodeCamp/chinese/chinese/articles/understanding-redux-the-worlds-easiest-guide-to-beginning-redux.md

 The React app we’ll be working with has been bootstrapped with `create-react-app`.
 Thus, the structure of the app is one you’re already used to.

-You may grab the repo from [Github][13] if you want to follow along — which I recommend.
+You may grab the repo from [Github][13] if you want to follow along—which I recommend.

 There’s an `index.js` entry file that renders an `<App />` component to the `DOM`.